YellowLineParking/Appy.Parsing/README.md

 Now we need to build a parser that uses this lexer to convert the tokens into meaningful objects.

 ```
-var parser =    // We pass in the lexer into the builder so the resulting parser can use this lexer to convert text into tokens
+var parser =    // We pass the lexer into the builder so the resulting parser can use this lexer to convert text into tokens
                 ParserBuilder.Build(lexer)
                 // next we define rules on how to convert tokens into objects
                 // Match Jan-Mar and output new[]{ Months.January, Months.February, Months.March}